Flagship face-off: Samsung Galaxy S23, Plus and Ultra compared

 Software

-In terms of software, all three models are once again on par with each other because they all arrive with OneUI 5.1 that is based on Android 13.
+In terms of software, all four models are once again on par with each other because they all arrive with OneUI 5.1 which is based on Android 13.
 Nothing much has changed since the current version.

 The difference is found in the S Pen, which has been integrated into the flagship model since last year and which also expands the software features compared to the other siblings.